Product explainer

 Most people don't know their real usage.
 They guess.
 They pick "1,000 kWh" because that's the default, or they pull a number from one recent bill that happens to be a mild month.
 The comparison runs against a number that isn't theirs, and the "cheapest" plan that comes back isn't actually the cheapest at their real usage.

 Live Link removes the guess.
-You sign in through Smart Meter Texas (the official Texas program every smart meter reports into) and authorize Compare Power to pull your last 12 months of meter data.
+You sign in through Smart Meter Texas (the official Texas program every smart meter reports into) and authorize the pull of your last 12 months of meter data.
 The comparison runs against your actual kWh — summer peaks, winter floors, the works — and the plan ranking reflects what you'd actually pay if you switched today.

 How it works